Alisson Becker: Internacional

 Born in Novo Hamburgo, Rio Grande do Sul, Alisson joined Internacional's academy in 2002, aged ten.
 Having progressed through the youth set up, he featured regularly with the under-23 side, before making his senior debut on 17 February 2013, starting in a 1–1 away draw against Cruzeiro-RS in the Campeonato Gaúcho championship.
 His Série A debut followed on 25 August 2013 when he started in a 3–3 home draw against Goiás.
 A backup to his brother Muriel and competing for second-choice with Agenor, he finished his first season with six appearances.

 The following year, Alisson found himself competing with Brazilian legend Dida, who had joined Internacional from Grêmio.
 He earned a starting berth in October and finished the year with 11 league appearances to his name.
 He was an undisputed starter in the following year during which he amassed 57 appearances across all competitions.
 On 4 February 2016, Alisson signed a pre-contract with Italian club Roma, signing a five-year deal for a €7.5 million fee.
-He played his last game for Internacional on 15 May 2016, keeping a clean sheet in a 0–0 home draw against Chapecoense.
+He made his last appearance for Internacional on 15 May 2016, keeping a clean sheet in a 0–0 home draw against Chapecoense.
 During his four years with Internacional's senior side, Alisson made over 100 appearances across all competitions and won the Campeonato Gaúcho title in each season.

 Roma

 Alisson completed his transfer to Italian Serie A club Roma in July 2016.
-He made his debut for the club on 17 August 2016, starting in a 1–1 UEFA Champions League draw with Porto, but spent the majority of the season as understudy to Wojciech Szczęsny.
+He made his debut for the club on 17 August 2016, starting in a 1–1 draw against Porto in UEFA Champions League, but spent the most of the season as understudy to Wojciech Szczęsny.
 He ultimately made 15 appearances across all competitions from the season but failed to feature in any league fixtures.
 Szczęsny departed at the start of the following campaign for Juventus, which saw Alisson assume the number one jersey.
 He later revealed that he would have considered leaving Roma had he not been guaranteed more first-team football.

-Alisson finally made his Serie A debut on the opening weekend of the 2017–18 Serie A campaign, starting in a 1–0 win over Atalanta.
+On 20 August 2017, Alisson made his Serie A debut on the opening weekend of the season, keeping a clean sheet in a 1–0 win over Atalanta.
 He then made his first appearance in the Derby della Capitale on 18 November, starting in a 2–1 win over local rivals Lazio.
-He was praised for his performances in the 2017–18 Champions League, and played a key role in the club's campaign in which they reached the semi-finals.
+He was praised for his performances in the 2017–18 UEFA Champions League, and played a key role in the club's campaign in which they reached the semi-finals.
 The club didn't concede a single goal at the Stadio Olimpico in the Champions League, until the match against Liverpool in the semi-finals on 2 May 2018, which they won 4–2 on the night, but lost 7–6 on aggregate.
 Alisson received praise for his performances throughout the 2017–18 season.
-He kept a total of 22 clean sheets across the 2017–18 season, keeping 17 clean sheets in the league and 5 clean sheets in the Champions League.
+He kept a total of 22 clean sheets across the 2017–18 season, keeping 17 clean sheets in Serie A and 5 clean sheets in the UEFA Champions League.